Terry Cahill (footballer, born 1958)

 Terry Cahill (born 30 April 1958) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Cahill was knocked unconscious in a clash with St Kilda's Carl Ditterich in 1978.
-He retired soon after to become a school principal.
+He retired soon after to become a school principal and retired and moved to Sydney in 2021.

 He is the former Principal at Saint Agatha's Primary School in Cranbourne.